 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Steamed Momos from the east Indian state of Sikkim are delicious and easy on the conscience too!
+Steamed momos are meat filled dumplings from the east Indian state of Sikkim.
 You can fill them with any minced meat of your choice.
-Momos are usually served with fiery Sikkimese tomato chutney and a clear soup called Thukpa.
+These dumplings are usually served with fiery tomato chutney and a clear soup called thukpa.

-Mix the flour and salt to taste and add a little water at a time to make a stiff dough.
+Mix the flour and salt to taste and add a little water at a time, about 6 tablespoons total, to make a stiff dough.
 Place the dough on a clean work surface and knead until smooth, dusting the surface with flour if needed.
 Cover with a lightly damp kitchen towel while you work on the filling.

-Heat the oil in a pan and fry the onions till translucent.
+Heat the oil in a pan and fry the onion till translucent.
 Add the garlic and fry till it begins to turn golden.

 Add the meat and brown.